Real Words. Real Impact.

-We regularly provide training at the Ontario Police College, Toronto Police College, and regional Victim Services, and we work closely with veterinary clinics throughout the province to educate about the role of animal abuse in gender-based violence.
+We regularly provide training at the Ontario Police College, Toronto Police College, and regional Victim Services, and we work closely with veterinary clinics throughout the province, to educate about the role of animal abuse in gender-based and family violence.

 Donate to SafePet

 As a registered charity, we rely heavily on the generosity of our supporters for funding.
 As we expand our reach throughout the province, we are even more grateful for your ongoing donations.

 Learn about where your money goes, and see how you can contribute to saving lives in Ontario.